noxvoortella/Dynamic-Product-Ecosystem/README.md

 The **Dynamic Product Ecosystem** is a comprehensive, adaptable approach designed to deliver results by fostering collaboration across multi-disciplinary teams, leveraging data and AI/ML technology, and navigating ambiguity with clear, outcome-driven metrics.
 It emphasizes the interconnectedness of all functions involved in product development—engineering, design, data science, and business insights—creating a responsive and agile system that evolves with customer feedback and market needs.

 The ecosystem thrives on continuous improvement, collaboration, and a holistic view of team dynamics and customer success.
-Everyone and every team in the ecosystem has a role in driving experimentation and transformation to ensure products solve real issues, meets customer expectations, and align with business objectives.
+Everyone and every team in the ecosystem has a role in driving experimentation and transformation to ensure products solve real issues, meet customer expectations, and align with business objectives.

 Here is a comprehensive breakdown of this approach: